 Until recently, not much has been written about the difference in promotion rates for men and women, and the key reasons why.

 But if we step back and look at the organizational landscape, we can seen the key reason very clearly: of all career-minded men and women who are trying to get ahead, more men than women have a sponsor at work.

 For many years, working women have been told they need to have a mentor, and they have dutifully responded by seeking a mentor on their own, often someone outside of their organization.
 Some experts have even advised having a whole network of mentors (How to Be a Smart Protégé, Wall Street Journal, Aug 17, 2009 and A New Approach to Mentoring, Wall Street Journal, Sept 22, 2008).

 Based on all of this advice, women have sought out one or several people they respect: those with whom they get along, from whom they could receive emotional support and feedback, and who they saw as a role model.

-While these sorts of mentors are helpful and while I would encourage you to have mentors, having a mentor(s) is not a substitute for having a sponsor at work.
+While these sorts of mentors are helpful, and while I would of course encourage you to have mentors, having a mentor(s) is not a substitute for having a sponsor at work.

-You might be saying “to-MAY-to / to-MAH-to” … “mentor / sponsor” … what’s the difference!?
-Or you may think, “now I need to have *something else* to get ahead??”
+You might be saying, mentor, sponsor – what’s the difference?
+Or you may think, “Now I need to have *something else* to get ahead?”

 There is even a third sort of player that can help your career: a coach.
 To boil it down: a coach will tell you “how” to do it, a mentor will tell you “why” to do it, and a sponsor will help you get it.